jakethedev/jakethedev/README.md

 I'm an experienced software engineer with a B.S. in Computer Science and some handy devops and leadership skills.
 I've enjoyed writing and teaching software since 2014, and I focus on communication, teamwork, and pragmatism.
 I heard once that "you should write code like the next maintainer knows where you live", and that one just really stuck with me.

-I'm currently employed writing features and fixes for a legacy finance software stack, but I make time to design and build my own projects for the sake of learning and staying well-rounded.
-My pride and joy is my (usually closed-source) [battlebot](https://github.com/jakethedev/beatbattlebot), a DiscordJS bot that facilitates music competitions with deadlines, voting, and other neat stuff - new features are prioritized by upcoming Discord events, check out the [issue milestones](https://github.com/jakethedev/beatbattlebot/milestones) for more information.
+I'm currently employed writing features and fixes for a 3D shed configurator SaaS, but I make time to design and build my own projects for the sake of learning and staying well-rounded.
+My pride and joy is my (deprecated) [battlebot](https://github.com/jakethedev/beatbattlebot), a DiscordJS bot that facilitates music competitions with deadlines, voting, and other neat stuff - new features are prioritized by upcoming Discord events, check out the [issue milestones](https://github.com/jakethedev/beatbattlebot/milestones) for more information.
 This bot is currently live in multiple servers, including one community of ~3000 people running multiple beat battles per month.
-I'm also the sole SRE of battlebot, and I'm proud of its 99.x% uptime 😄
+I'm also the sole SRE of battlebot, and I'm proud of its 99.x% uptime 😄 I mention that it's deprecated as I plan to rebuild the bot in Golang with a fully-featured web frontend, complete with Oauth and public battle participation and voting.
+I'd also like to start building a real game for release on Steam soon, likely with Unreal Engine, so this may stay on the backburner for a while.

 <!--If you like the work I'm doing and want to support it, feel free to make a PR for an open issue in the battlebot repo, or if you're feeling generous you can always throw a few bucks in my [guitar case](https://jakebelowmusic.com/tip-jar)-->